freddiegar/services/wiki/INSTALLOS.md

 Maybe need run as `sudo` user! or:

+### Cannot install, php_dir for channel "pecl.php.net" is not writeable by the current user
 ### No releases available for package "pecl.php.net/package"
 ### Error getting channel info from pear.php.net: Connection to `ssl://pear.php.net:443' failed